-This health profile provides an overview of the health status of the Al/AN population living in the service area of the American Indian Community House, Inc. It examines preventable causes of illness, death, access to care, and burden of disease for this urban community.
+This health profile provides an overview of the health status of the Al/AN population living in the service area of "Western Montana" including; Butte, Helena, and Missoula.
+We have combined these service areas so that we can present data specific to this region.
+This profile examines preventable causes of illness, death, access to care, and burden of disease for this urban community.
 While this report covers key health indicators, not every health concern affecting the Al/AN community is examined.